Wildsong/flask_api_template/README.md

 Just to get a taste of where this project is going, see this blog posting [Python microservices with Flask](https://blog.viktoradam.net/2017/12/16/python-microservices-with-flask/).

+## LOTS TO DO

+I need to break out separate files.

+I need to learn about blueprints.

+I need to work on the Docker set up.

 ## Set up

 For development I usually run in a conda environment on the local machine.